Are Options Traders Betting on a Big Move in Aaron's (AAN) Stock?

-Investors in The Aaron's Company, Inc. AAN need to pay close attention to the stock based on moves in the options market lately.
-That is because the Mar 17, 2022 $30.00 Put had some of the highest implied volatility of all equity options today.
+Investors in The Aaron's Company AAN need to pay close attention to the stock based on moves in the options market lately.
+That is because the Dec 16, 2022 $5.00 Put had some of the highest implied volatility of all equity options today.

 What is Implied Volatility?